Our review explains why you should always challenge your car insurance premiums at renewal time and how switching insurers can save you a bundle.

 We collate quotes for five distinct scenarios and product features of 44 comprehensive motor insurance policies across all states and territories.

 This method ensures that as long as the insurer provides the essentials, the cost of premiums are the major decisive factor in our review.
+The rankings for the top 5 policies are shown for each state with a ranking of 1 being the policy we consider the best value for money.

 Where are the premium prices?